petejayhuang/minto-app/README.md

   - createTransaction amount shouldn't be dictated by me, BE should look up product_id and use that value
 - 07-07-2018 make admin app!
 - 12-07-2018 refactor updateUser action to accept all
-- 12-07-2018 update user/ product, doesn't subsequently redirect
+- 12-07-2018 update user, doesn't subsequently redirect
 - 12-07-2018 sort redirects!
-- 12-07-2018 when editing product, checkboxes cannot be unchecked!

 CLIENT DONE